Love is colourblind? The need for romantasy books becoming more diverse

 Exploring the Spectrum of Love: Embracing Diversity in Romantic Fantasy Literature.

-As we wrap up this year of book releases Goodreads—the popular app for readers/authors is revealing the most read books of 2024, their ‘Romantasy’ catalogue being their most anticipated most read.
 If you’re a book addict you may be familiar with titles such as ‘Iron Flame’ sequel to the popular ‘Fourth Wing’ series by Rebecca Yarros making the list.
-As well as titles such as ‘A Court of Shadows’ and ‘Queen of Shadows’ both show the whimsy that Romantasy has to offer.
-However, one aspect that these have in common with each other is not just their notoriety but also that most of the main characters are well—white.
+As well as titles such as ‘A Court of Shadows’ by C N Crawford and ‘Queen of Shadows’ by Sarah J Maas making it onto your bookshelves.
+However, one aspect that these have in common with each other is not just their notoriety but they share a common theme.
+All of them showcase a white herione.

 In this realm of literature, where imagination knows no bounds, people of colour expect love stories to transcend the barriers of race and ethnicity.